 Using data from the Kepler mission to scientifically imagine star systems

-Last October, I had an idea for a game about traveling between star systems to find a candidate for a human space colony.
-I had been playing a lot of Seedship, and I wasn't happy with how shallow its model for star systems was.
+I recently got the procgen bug and the space nerd bug at the same time.
 So I decided to see if I could write a bit of code that could generate star systems that pass the astronomy nerd sniff test based on recent research.

 I'm sure I made a lot of mistakes, and if this is ever posted in a proper space science forum many flaws will be found, but even so, I think I fulfilled the spirit of my mission.